jkjung-avt/tensorrt_demos/README.md

    $ sudo pip3 install -r requirements.txt
    ```

-3. Download the trained YOLOv3 COCO model and convert it to ONNX and then to TensorRT engine.
-(NOTE: I use 'yolov3-416' as example below.
-Alternatively, you could use the larger and more accurate model by replacing all occurrences of 'yolov3_416' with 'yolov3-608' below.)
+3. Download the trained YOLOv3 COCO models and convert the targeted model to ONNX and then to TensorRT engine.
+This demo supports 3 models: 'yolov3-288', 'yolov3-416', and 'yolov3-608'.
+I use 'yolov3-416' as example below.

    ```shell
    $ ./download_yolov3.sh